 The next requirement concerns the length of your employment.
 As a rule, most bad credit car loan lenders will require at least one full year with your current employer as well as an additional two years of verifiable employment history.

 Another requirement has to do with your age and citizenship status.
 All bad credit car loan applicants must be at least 18 years of age and U.S. citizens.
 There are no exceptions to these two rules.

 Bad Credit Car Loans and Bankruptcy

 The next issue has to do with the status of any bankruptcy filings.
 As a general rule, most bad credit lenders will require that all Chapter 7 bankruptcies be discharged, although some will consider you if your 341 meeting has been completed.
-If you are currently in a Chapter 13, you must first obtain an order to incur additional debt through the court through the trustee.
-But you should also be aware of the fact that in the current economy, most lenders are avoiding applicants that are in an open Chapter 13 and are looking for bad credit car loans in bankruptcy
+If you are currently in a Chapter 13 bankruptcy, you must first obtain an order to incur additional debt through the court appointed trustee.
+But you should also be aware of the fact that in the current economy, most lenders are avoiding applicants that are involved in an open Chapter 13 and are looking for bad credit car loans in bankruptcy

 Bad Credit Car Loans and Repossessions

 The final requirement has to do with vehicle repossessions

 .
 All lenders will look at any repossession in your credit history.
 If you've had one within the past year, it must be included in a bankruptcy (this includes both voluntary and involuntary repossessions).
-If you have a repossession that occurred before or after your bankruptcy, you will not qualify for bad credit car loans.
+If you have a repossession that occurred before or after your bankruptcy, you will not qualify for a bad credit car loan.

 Those are the usual basic requirements for bad credit car loans

 .
 If you have additional questions, there are a number of legitimate web sites where you can find additional information on bad credit car loans.
 Many of them also feature a secure application that you can fill out in the comfort and privacy of your own home.
-These sites have helped thousands of qualified applicants with bad credit obtain reliable transportation and reestablish their car credit at the same time.
+These sites have helped thousands of qualified applicants with bad credit obtain reliable transportation and re-establish their credit at the same time.